raspberrypilearning/non-player-characters/en/step_5.md

 --- task ---

 Open the 'FollowController' script and create an animator variable.
-Add code to the 'Start' method to set 'isRunning' to false:
+Add code to the 'Start' method to set 'IsRunning' to false:

 ```
     public bool isFollowing = false;